djs6413/WebTech/235-Project1-Content.md

-Gridiron Showdown Game Treatment
+# Gridiron Showdown Game Treatment

-Concept:
+## Concept
-  -Take on the role of an NFL GM, build your perfect team with your favorite players, and compete with all the other teams in the NFL to
-  -claim the ultimate NFL Title, Super Bowl Champion!!
+  Take on the role of an NFL GM, build your perfect team with your favorite players, and compete with all the other teams in the NFL to   claim the ultimate NFL Title, Super Bowl Champion!!

-Genre:
+## Genre
-  -Football based Strategy Card Game
+  Football based Strategy Card Game

-Platform:
+## Platform:
-  -PC only
+  PC only

-Story
+## Story
   Take on the role of a rookie NFL GM.
 Start with a team of base player cards and play to gain stronger cards to build your team.
   Build up your team to be strong enough to beat all the other teams and gain the title of Super Bowl Champion

-Aesthetics
+## Aesthetics
   Graphics: Fairly basic since its a card game.
 Limited animations.
 A UI that will look similar to a retro football game for where the
             ball is and what the score is.

   Sound: Basic sound.
 Background music similar to that of Primetime football themes.
 Sound effects upon actions.

-Gameplay
+## Gameplay
-  Mechanics
+  ### Mechanics
     Each play, the offensive player(whether its the player or the CPU team) will get to choose a play type(run or pass).
     They will then randomly receive three players from their team from that side of the ball(ie three defensive players on defense)
     They then can choose one of those three players to be their teams "captain" for that play.